aptituz/puppet-openssh/README.md

 The module includes a parser function ssh_keygen which can create and cache ssh keys on the server.
 Its used internally by the module if the module is configured to manage the hostkey.

+### ssh_sign_certificate

+A parser function which allows signing ssh certificates and caching them on the puppetmaster.
+It requires to generate a signing key which needs to stay on the puppetmaster and owned by the user running the puppetmaster.

 ## Reference